matthieuGravy/matthieuGravy/README.md

 ## 🏆 Key Achievements

-- 📦 Developed PanicMode, a TypeScript library for UI components
+- 📦 Developed PanicMode, a TypeScript library for UI components from Daisy-ui
 - 🌍 Contributing frontend expertise to Akwanza, combining sustainable fashion with wildlife conservation
-- 🚀 Building an exciting project with Next.js and Express (completion expected by October)
+- 🚀 Building an exciting project with Next.js
-- 👥 Active in collaborative learning and peer review in web development

 ## 🚀 Current Projects